Most reliable cordless vacuum cleaner brands

 How cordless vacuum cleaner brands compare

 Our survey reveals that it isn't always the brands you think that get the best reliability scores.
-It also shows that of all the Which? members who own a cordless vacuum cleaner and responded to the survey, more than half own a Dyson.
-Only our Dyson cordless vacuum reviews reveal if that was the right choice.
+It also shows that, of all the Which? members who own a cordless vacuum cleaner and responded to the survey, more than half own a Dyson.
+Only our Dyson cordless vacuum reviews reveal whether that was the right choice.

-Just 6% of models from the most reliable brand of cordless vacuum cleaner weren't still working after five years, according to our members.
-A fantastic achievement and a ringing endorsement of the reliability of the brand.
-By contrast, if you bought a cordless model from our least reliable brand, you might be one of the 24% whose models had developed a fault.
+Just 11% of models from the most reliable brand developed a fault after three years, according to our members.
+By contrast, if you bought a cordless model from our least reliable brand, you might be one of the 18% whose models had developed a fault within the first few years of ownership.

 Our reliability scores are based on the real-life experiences of owners, once they get their cordless vacuum cleaner home.
 As well as how long each cordless vacuum brand's models last without developing a fault, our reliability score takes into account how far down the line the fault occurs and how severe it is.
-Minor faults that develop later in a vacuum's life are considered less severely than serious faults that occur early on.
+Minor faults that develop later in a vacuum's life carry less importance than serious faults that occur early on.

 Common problems with cordless vacuums